Demos/ Examples

 Sometimes no reason is given, just a pointer is supplied.

-Uncertainty exists, whether an important entity/ element of the design part is
+Uncertainty exists, whether an important entity/ element of the design part is missing.

 CADVICE.View can display such surfaces in detail and can supply an answer.